meltyourface/blank/posts/Dead/Necromantic-Grimoires-Arbatel-Key-of-Solomon-and-Obscure-Texts/index.md

 Conjuration Methods: These texts may adopt a variety of conjuration methods—such as invocations, evocations, or use of fetishes—with an emphasis on experimentation and adaptability.

-Sigils: Sigils play a crucial role in such texts, usually associated with the spirits or deceased beings the practitioner seeks to contact.
+**Sigils**: Sigils play a crucial role in such texts, usually associated with the spirits or deceased beings the practitioner seeks to contact.

 Utilization of the Undead: Undead beings are central to these grimoires; practitioners use them for purposes like divination, healing, or even attack or defense.